 The Master of Arts program in Legal Studies is designed to present the master's candidate with a course of study in public law emphasizing law as a social phenomenon as well as a technical body of rules.
 It is a rigorous course of study, designed to develop the candidate's critical understanding of the legal system.
-It emphasizes analytical and conceptual thinking, legal and scholarly research and writing, substantive areas of the law, ethical and public interest concerns, public advocacy skills, and the role of law in society.
+It emphasizes analytical and conceptual thinking, legal and scholarly research and writing, substantive areas of the law, ethical and public interest concerns, public policy advocacy skills, and the role of law in society.

-The objectives for the M.A. graduate are: 1) to demonstrate an understanding of the effect of law on policy and the effects of public policy on the implementation of law; 2) to perform graduate level academic research; 3) to perform graduate level writing in standard English; 4) to be able to discuss and demonstrate the relationship between law and policy; 5) to be able to demonstrate and utilize different theoretical perspectives in law with a particular emphasis on Legal Formalism and Legal Realism; and 6) to show proficiency in the policy and law of a particular area of the legal studies discipline.
+The objectives for the M.A. graduate are: 1) to perform graduate level academic research; 2) to perform graduate level writing in standard English; 3) to be able to discuss and demonstrate the relationship between law and policy; 4) to be able to demonstrate and utilize different theoretical perspectives in law with a particular emphasis on Legal Formalism and Legal Realism; and 5) to show proficiency in the policy and law of a particular area of the legal studies discipline.